TMUA Scoring 2024: What Is A Good TMUA Score?

 When do you get your TMUA results?

-Firstly, you will likely be wondering when do you actually get your results.
+Firstly, you will likely be wondering when you actually get your results.
+UAT-UK states that scores will be sent to students roughly 6 weeks after the test dates.

-You will not need to do anything as your results will be passed directly to the Cambridge college that you have applied to.
+You will not need to do anything before or after receiving your results, as your results will be passed directly to the Cambridge college that you have applied to (or Imperial College London if applying there).

 How is the TMUA Scored?